AquaticEcoDynamics/glm-py/docs/blog/posts/sparkling-lake-tutorial.md

 curl https://raw.githubusercontent.com/WET-tool/glm-py/main/notebooks/glmpy-demo/sparkling-nml.json --output sparkling-nml.json
 ```

-Now import the `glm_json` module and initalise the `JSONReader` class by passing in the file path to the JSON file we just downloaded:
+Now import the `glm_json` module and initalise the `JSONReader` class by passing in the file path of the JSON file we just downloaded:

 ```python
 from glmpy import glm_json